python/cpython/Doc/library/zipfile.rst

 This module does not currently handle multi-disk ZIP files.
-It can handle ZIP files that use the ZIP64 extensions (that is ZIP files that are more than 4 GByte in size).
+It can handle ZIP files that use the ZIP64 extensions (that is ZIP files that are more than 4 GiB in size).
 It supports decryption of encrypted files in ZIP archives, but it currently cannot create an encrypted file.
 Decryption is extremely slow as it is implemented in native Python rather than C.